goldenraphti/11ty-perso-tech-blog/posts/node12-gulp1-fix.md

 >
 > 2. Run `npm install`

 That's it, problem solved 😉 (at least for now.
-You should probably think about upgrading your Gulp version by now).
+You should probably think about upgrading your Gulp version by now.
+At least that's what we did).